tarantool/doc/doc/reference/internals/iproto/replication.rst

 #.
 The new vclock's MP_MAP in a response similar to the one above.

+.. iproto_join_response_sequence_end

 #.
 A number of :ref:`INSERT <box_protocol-insert>`, :ref:`REPLACE <box_protocol-replace>`,
     :ref:`UPDATE <box_protocol-update>`, :ref:`UPSERT <box_protocol-upsert>`,
     and :ref:`DELETE <box_protocol-delete>` requests.
 This way, the instance that is joining the replica set receives data updates that happened during the join stage.

 #.
 The new vclock's MP_MAP in a response similar to the one above.

-After this,
-    the instance closes the socket.
+Then the instance closes the socket.

-.. iproto_join_response_sequence_end

 ..  _internals-iproto-replication-subscribe: